jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_component_status.md

 During a planned outage, all controls are disabled except Status.
 A Monitored Server - Planned Outage alarm is raised against the Status control.
-For more information, see Configure \| Planned Outage.